The King is dead, long live The King!

 But Do Facebook Ads Work?

 Facebook ads can be highly effective if planned and executed properly.
-This is accomplished by having clear goals for your campaigns, initiating a strong call to action, and by only paying to show your ads to the right audience.
+This is accomplished by having clear goals for your campaigns, initiating a strong call to action, and only paying to show your ads to the right audience.

 A few items to consider when advertising on Facebook: